shellywanamaker/shellywanamaker.github.io/_posts/2018-02-27-DIA-Analysis.md

 This allowed for the data to be combined in tabs per sample.
 There were four oysterseed samples, and four RAW files per sample.

-According to a GitHub issue [#186](https://github.com/RobertsLab/resources/issues/186) question I had for Emma, I will continue with analyses, and after I select peptides to focus on, I will go back and check peaks and calculate error rate.
+After emailing with Emma, I will calculate the error rate with the assistance of a [Skyline tutorial](https://skyline.ms/_webdav/home/software/Skyline/%40files/tutorials/MS1Filtering-2_5.pdf) and then will continue with analysis.
+After analyses and peaks are chosen, I will go back and check peaks on the peptides we want to look at.

 ### RNA Isolation